ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

       mkdir recipes/<toolname>
       ```

-      The name of the software must formatted in all lower case, and with only letters, numbers, and hyphens.
+      The name of the software must be formatted in all lower case, and with only letters, numbers, and hyphens.

       If our package is an R package, we should prefix the name with `r-`.